LeiteSS/DistanceBetweenCities/README.md

 ## In The Air

-Click here to "play" with the API or copy and paste this link: `https://young-waters-87085.herokuapp.com` in **Postman**.
+[Click here](https://young-waters-87085.herokuapp.com/swagger-ui.html) to "play" with the API (Using Swagger UI) or copy and paste this link: `https://young-waters-87085.herokuapp.com` in **Postman**.
 The requests are those:

 ```bash
 # Countries